 Finally, with regard to the limited-use exceptions that apply to Legislators and other public officers and employees, one of the existing requirements for the exceptions is that the limited use for personal purposes must not create the appearance of impropriety.
-Section 32 of this bill defines the term "appearance of impropriety" as a perception by a reasonable person that, based on the given set of facts and circumstances, the limited use for personal purposes is inappropriate, disproportionate, excessive or unreasonable under that given set of facts and circumstances.
+Section 32 of this bill defines the term "appearance of impropriety" to mean a reasonable person would find, based on the given set of facts and circumstances, that the limited use for personal purposes is inappropriate, disproportionate, excessive or unreasonable under that given set of facts and circumstances.